vienteck/ComfyUI-Chat-GPT-Integration/README.md

 I rewrote the core logic because this code was not compaitible with the new version of the OpenAi api

 # Updates
+2//24/2024
+-I have updated logic to get to the roles and the config json files to work with Linux and MacOs.

+2/21/2024
+-I removed the text around the OpenAi response so now the response from chatgpt will go straight into the image generator.
+This makes roles useless so i will eventually remove that.

 1/4/2024
 -I removed max_words from the node as it didnt really seem to do anything.
 You can try inputting it in the prompt to see if that makes a difference.